hallettmiket/hallettmiket.github.io/ethos/_posts/2020-02-20-lab-policy-version-1.0.md

 <li>repsects other people's schedule (lab members, collaborators);</li>
 <li> allows you to share your knowledge with others on a regular basis (you have important knowledge that needs to be transmitted);
 </li>
 <li>On that note, it's a university and Mike is certainly ok with whatever lifestyle you choose.
 Just try not to harm yourself or anyone else in the lab ... or waste a lot of resources. </li>
 </ul>
-<li>Represent the lab professionally when presenting its work.
+<li>To represent the lab professionally when presenting its work;
 </li>
-<li>Respect people's ideas, and find constructive ways to critique work.
+<li>To respect people's ideas, and find constructive ways to critique work;
 </li>
-<li>Give credit where credit is due.</li>
-<li>Respect confidentiality of collaborators' projects and data.
+<li>To respect confidentiality of collaborators' projects and data.
 Respect confidentiality of our labs' intellectual property and data.
 When in doubt, you can discuss it with Mike.</li>
-<li>Be careful with lab resources:
+<li>To be careful with lab resources:
 <ul>
 <li> Make sure all reagents etc are there before you start an assay.
 Beware of expiry dates.</li>
 <li> Look around when you are purchasing.
 Make sure we are getting  discounts when possible.</li>